 At the February 4, 2025, Parks and Recreation Committee meeting, staff provided a presentation updating the Committee on the 2024 fee increase, and two options for increasing the fees for Year 2 of the 5-Year plan.
 The Original Proposal followed the 5-Year plan increase, and the Alternative Proposal provided a more moderate increase based on lower-than-anticipated operating costs in 2024.
-The Committee voted unanimously to allow for the implementation of the more moderate Alternative Proposal increase.
-Should the City Council approve the recommendation, the 5-year plan will be updated to match the new trajectory to level the city subsidy of the PDAC.
-A reassessment of the program will be conducted in 2026 to determine the future implementation of the fee increase plan.
+At that time, the Committee voted unanimously to allow for the implementation of the more moderate Alternative Proposal increase.